 4 Questions to Ask About Insomnia

 If you are in search of treatment for your sleep disorder and would like more information.
 Call us at one of our Koala® Center For Sleep & TMJ Disorders locations today or request an appointment online.
 We serve patients from all over the USA.
-Locations in Bloomington IL, Peoria – Dunlap IL, Lafayette IN, Mishawaka IN, Kansas City MO, El Paso TX and Wausau WI.
+Locations in Bloomington IL, Peoria – Dunlap IL, Mishawaka IN, Kansas City MO, El Paso TX and Wausau WI.

 Sleep is one of the most fundamental functions of life and serves many purposes, including restoring and healing the body, compartmentalizing memories and experiences, and assisting in establishing new neural pathways in the brain.
 On average, adults need to sleep 6 to 8 hours a night in order to function at the optimal level, yet research has shown that over half of the adult population does not get enough sleep, with many of these people chronically sleep-deprived.